thembekageorge/registration_app/README.md

 - Open Terminal.

 - Change the current working directory to the location where you want the cloned directory to be made.

+ - Type git clone, and then paste the URL you copied in Step 2.

+   like this  : git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY

+ - Press Enter.
+Your local clone will be created.

+## Installations

+To run an app, you have to make sure you have installed the necessary software or dependencies in order for the app to work satisfactorily

+- Open Terminal

+- Copy the file path from the app folder and on the Terminal, type cd path

+- This should have directed you to the registration app

+- run npm install (type npm install on the Terminal)

+- run sudo apt-get install -y nodejs , this will get you the latest version of nodejs